decentralized-identity/ion/docker/README.md

 This directory contains the automated Docker deployment of ION.
 This will create 5 docker containers that contain the core components to run ION.

-- bitcoin-core - This container will run the bitcoin-core client.  `NOTE: This is currenlty using testnet as the source chain`
+- bitcoin-node - This container will run the bitcoin-node client.  `NOTE: This is currently using testnet as the source chain`

-- ion-bitcoin - This is the bitcoin sidetree node for ION.
+- ion-core - This is the core service of an ION sidetree node.

-- ion-ipfs - This is the local IPFS node used by the sidetree.
+- ion-bitcoin - This is the bitcoin service of an ION sidetree node.

-- mongo - This is the local MongoDB used by the sidetree.
+- ion-ipfs - This is the local IPFS service node used by the ION sidetree node.

-- ion-core - This is the core sidetree node.
+- mongo - This is the local MongoDB used by the core service.

 The automation will create the docker containers in order (and will wait for bitcoin sync).